George Villiers, 1st Duke of Buckingham(1592-1628), Courtier; favourite of James I

 Sitter associated with 49 portraits

-The handsome but unscrupulous George Villiers was the most notorious of all James I's favourites.
-From humble beginnings as cupbearer in the royal household he rose with astonishing speed through the ranks of the aristocracy, becoming Duke of Buckingham in 1623.
-He exercised great influence over both James I and his son, Charles I, though was generally regarded with suspicion and dislike by the rest of the court.
-He was murdered by a discharged officer of the navy in 1628.
+Handsome and ambitious, Villiers was the most notorious of James I's favourites.
+From humble beginnings as cupbearer in the royal household, he rose with astonishing speed through the ranks of the aristocracy, becoming Duke of Buckingham in 1623.
+As one of the king's leading ministers, some of his administration was effective, but he was widely regarded as corrupt and extravagant.
+Villiers exercised great influence over both James I and his son Charles I, though was generally regarded with suspicion and dislike by the rest of the court, and as Lord High Admiral was blamed for a number of military failures.
+He was murdered by John Felton, a discharged officer of the navy in 1628.

 attributed to Cornelius De Neve